krasserm/krasserm.github.io/stories.md

 I got into machine learning in 2014 after having attended Andrew Ng's machine learning course on Coursera.
-After having applied machine learning in several private projects I decided in 2017 to take a sabattical for going much deeper into statistics, classical machine learning and deep learning.
+After having applied machine learning in several private projects I decided in 2017 to take a sabattical for going much deeper into statistics, "traditional" machine learning and deep learning.
 I took several [courses](/resume/#certifications) and gained further experience by reading [books](/2018/01/03/machine-learning-resources/) and doing exercises.
 I published part of my exercise work in [articles](/) and [open source projects](/resume#open-source-projects).
 I also developed a special interest in [Bayesian methods for machine learning](https://github.com/krasserm/bayesian-machine-learning) which I also